GoogleCloudPlatform/genai-databases-retrieval-app/docs/datastore/alloydb.md

 ## Enable private services access

-Currently, AlloyDB doesn't support creating new instance with public IP enabled.
-We will have to create an instance (with private IP), then update the instance to enable public IP.

 In this step, we will enable Private Services Access so that AlloyDB is able to connect to your VPC.
 You should only need to do this once per VPC (per project).